check-spelling/kserve/docs/samples/explanation/alibi/moviesentiment/README.md

 ```

-This shows the key word "bad" was indetified and examples show it in context using the default "UKN" placeholder for surrounding words.
+This shows the key word "bad" was identified and examples show it in context using the default "UKN" placeholder for surrounding words.

 ## Custom Configuration